EndoluminalSurgicalVision-IMR/ATM-22-Related-Work/README.md

 3. [Dataset Rule](#Dataset-Rule)

 ## Participation Instruction
 Our challenge is open call (challenge opens for new submissions after MICCAI 2022 deadline).
+The online evaluation for individual algorithms is still working.

 ### Registration
-The registration page and detailed information could refer to the [**Registration Page**](https://atm22.grand-challenge.org/registration/).
+The registration page and detailed information could refer to [**Registration Page**](https://atm22.grand-challenge.org/registration/).

 ### Baseline and Docker Tutorial
 We provide a baseline model and a detailed docker tutorial, please refer to: [**Baseline and Docker Example**](https://github.com/Puzzled-Hui/ATM-22-Related-Work/tree/main/baseline-and-docker-example) for detailed instructions.